Scalar resonances in the hadronic light-by-light contribution to the muon $(g-2)$: The model

-where $\Delta$ is the conformal dimension of the currents associated to the different fields.
+where $\Delta_j$ is the conformal dimension of the currents associated to the different $p_j$-form fields.
 For QCD, these are the quark bilinears and therefore $\Delta_j=3$.
 Neglecting anomalous dimensions, this sets the gauge fields to be massless while $m_X^2=-3$.
 Within the AdS/CFT correspondence, the values of $X_0$ on the UV and IR branes are linked to explicit and spontaneous symmetry breaking, respectively~\cite{Klebanov:1999tb}.
-This suggests to impose \cite{Erlich:2005qh,DaRold:2005zs}
+This suggests imposing \cite{Erlich:2005qh,DaRold:2005zs}

 where ${\cal{M}}_q$ is the quark mass matrix and $s_0$ is a function of the parameters of the scalar sector, which can be determined by minimizing the action in the vacuum configuration.
-This yields
+With these boundary conditions, the solution for the vacuum configuration reads